 Those who are supported with the IO waiver are assigned a funding range based upon their needs.
 This funding range is determined by a state designed assessment called the Ohio Developmental Disabilities Profile (ODDP).
 Once the ODDP is completed and the funding range established, an Individual Service Plan (ISP) is developed with the individual, his or her guardian or other representatives and the SSA.
 This plan, once approved, is then implemented and services are provided.
 Funds to pay for the services are authorized and paid to providers consistent with the plan and funding range.
 On rare occasions, individuals may request services that would exceed the funding range.
 This must go through a special review process called “prior authorization”.

-The Level 1 is also an option for some individuals.
-This waiver does not include the assessment with the Ohio Developmental Disabilities Profile (ODDP) because it has a funding maximum or cap for most residential services which is fixed at $5,325.
+The Level 1 Waiver is also an option for some individuals.
+This waiver does not include the assessment with the Ohio Developmental Disabilities Profile (ODDP) because it has a funding maximum or cap for most residential services which is fixed.
 Other support, such as emergency services and adaptive equipment can exceed this funding cap in certain circumstances.
 Funds to pay for the services are authorized and paid to providers consistent with the individual service plan.

-The Self Empowered Life Funding (SELF) and the Transitions Developmental (TDD) Waivers are also administered by the Ohio Department of Developmental Disabilities, with support from County Boards of Developmental Disabilities.
-These waivers have different services and funding that can be explained by the SSA Department at 740-342-0416.
+The Self Empowered Life Funding (SELF) Waiver is also administered by the Ohio Department of Developmental Disabilities, with support from County Boards of Developmental Disabilities.
+This waiver has different services and funding that can be explained by the SSA Department at 740-342-0416.

-When a person has a Medicaid Waiver, he or she is also eligible to receive a Medicaid card and support for other services such as day habilitation and transportation.
+When a person has a Medicaid Waiver, he or she is also eligible to receive a Medicaid card.
 When one has a Medicaid card, he or she is eligible for Medicaid coverage for certain medical expenses, such as doctor’s visits, hospital services and medications.

 Recognizing that Medicaid policy or rules may change, Medicaid questions should be directed to the Service and Support Administration Department at 740-342-0416 for the most up to date information.